-- 4.1 Standing Committees.
-The Council Chair shall appoint all chairs of standing committees from the Certified Parties who are members of the Council.
+4.1 Standing Committees.
+The Council Chair shall appoint all chairs of standing committees from the members of the Council.
 Committee Chairs, except for the Chair of the Remediation Committee, shall appoint the members of their committees.
 The members of the Remediation Committee shall include the Chair of the Remediation Committee, the consumer representative on the Council, the Executive Director, DBA General Counsel, and such other individuals selected and approved by the Council.
-Each committee shall have a minimum of three (3) members and a maximum of seven (7) members, provided that a majority of the members on each committee shall be Professional Certified Members or Professional Members of DBA (as defined in the DBA Bylaws) and meet the qualifications provided in section 3.5(C) and (D).
-The standing committees shall include the following: - A. Administration & Budget Committee.
+Each committee shall have a minimum of three (3) members and a maximum of seven (7) members, provided that a majority of the members on each committee shall be employees, officers, or owners of Certified Companies and meet the qualifications provided in section 3.5(C) and (D).
+The Board may reverse any committee appointment pursuant to section 3.7(C) of the Governance Document.
+The standing committees shall include the following:

+- A. Administration & Budget Committee.
 The Administration & Budget Committee shall be responsible for issues concerning the administration and oversight of the Certification Program, Application procedures, Application approvals, and the development of a proposed annual budget and fee schedule.
 The committee is also responsible for assuring affordable access to the Certification Program. - B. Audit Committee.
 The Audit Committee shall be responsible for issues concerning the administration and oversight of the Certification Program's Compliance Audits. - C. Educational Requirements Committee.
 The Educational Requirements Committee shall be responsible for issues concerning the administration and oversight of the Certification Program's Educational Requirements.
-The development of all DBA education programming shall be managed by the Board's Education Committee.

-- D. Remediation Committee.
+The development of all DBA education programming shall be managed by the Board's Education Committee. - D. Remediation Committee.
 The Remediation Committee shall be responsible for issues concerning the administration and oversight of Deficiencies and Remediation within the Certification Program. - E. Public Relations & Marketing Committee.
-The Public Relations & Marketing Committee shall be responsible for educating and promoting the Certification Program with DBA membership, the debt buying industry, press, public officials, and the general public.
+The Public Relations & Marketing Committee shall be responsible for educating and promoting the Certification Program with DBA membership, the receivables industry, press, public officials, and the general public.
 This shall include the development of all physical and electronic publications and resources, provided that they are developed jointly with the appropriate subject matter committees.
 All written material shall be approved or developed in collaboration with the Board's Editorial Committee to ensure a consistent message from the DBA. - F. Standards Committee.
 The Standards Committee shall be responsible for issues concerning the administration and oversight of the Certification Program's Certification Standards. - 4.2 Additional Committees and Task Forces.
 The Council may establish additional committees or task forces in their discretion with the appointment of Chairs made by the Council Chair.